0

 Panelists review Colorado Creates Grant applications with:

-• individual online reading and commenting on applications (10 to 20 hours)
+• Individual online reading and commenting on applications (10 to 20 hours)

-• an online virtual meeting with the panel to discuss funding recommendations (1 to 4 hours)
+• An online virtual meeting with the panel to discuss funding recommendations (1 to 4 hours)

 Apply to be a review panelist